 Transportation from the Los Angeles Airport (LAX) to CSUN:

-- The best option is the FLYAWAY bus, which can be boarded outside each terminal at LAX.
+The FLYAWAY bus, which can be boarded outside each terminal at LAX.
 It departs every half-hour (24hrs) and goes non-stop to the Flyway Bus Terminal at Van Nuys, California.
-Travel time is 50 minutes and costs $6.00 one way.
+Travel time is 50 minutes and cost is approximately $9.75 one way.
 Take a taxi from the Van Nuys Terminal to the CSUN campus.
 Please visit the LAX FlyAway Bus webpage for more information.

 After Your Arrival to the United States